gamesbrainiac/markserv/README.md

 ##Features

- - An HTTP server that Renders markdown files in HTML
+ - Basic HTTP server that indexes directories
- - GitHub flavor CSS to your markdown files on the fly
+ - HTTP server renders Markdown files as HTML
- - GitHub style syntax highlighting
+ - Markdown rendered with GitHub flavor CSS
- - Follows links to markdown files
+ - Markdown rendered with GitHub style syntax highlighting
- - Rendered page updates every time the markdown file is changed
+ - Changes to Markdown update in your browser whenever you save your Markdown file
- - Scroll position is saved so you don't loose your position while you edit
+ - Links to extermal Markdown files re-written and followed by the server

 ##Pre-Requisites